GoogleCloudPlatform/ci-for-data-in-bigquery/README.md

 This CLI utility will help to orchestrate the process of creating Table Snapshots and Table Clones for the purpose of implementing changes inside the BigQuery Data Warehouse.

 This tool automates parts of the process described in the document [CI For Data in BigQuery](https://cloud.google.com/architecture/REPLACE_LINK_HERE).
+The tool was written more for demonstration purposes and is probably worth customizing before putting to use in production.

 ## Prerequisites
 - Python 3+ (tested using Python 3.8.12)